-The awards, named after Inspector John Robinson of the London Police Service, were created to honour his groundbreaking work to end violence against women including the establishment of a mandatory charging policy, a groundbreaking development that has been implemented across the country.
+The awards are named after Inspector John Robinson of the London Police Service, and were created to honour his ground-breaking work to end violence against women including the establishment of a mandatory charging policy, a progressive development that was implemented across the country.
 In recognition for his tenacious spirit, leadership and creativity, the LCCEWA established the award in 1988, with Inspector John Robinson as the first recipient.
-See What We Do for more information and a list of past recipients.
+Click here for more information and a list of past recipients.

 The London Coordinating Committee to End Woman Abuse is a network of more than 35 community organizations, dedicated to a compassionate and integrated response to supporting abused women, their children, and their abusive partners through prevention, advocacy, direct supports, justice, policy and research.